milkfirst/siy_l_AJAX-mailer/Readme.md

 by Lalaine S

 ## Getting Started
-Hi, unfortunately, I have no clue what's going on.
+Hi, fortunately, I somewhat figured it out.

 ## Built with
 * PHP